JPCortesP/DemoBuilder/StepbyStep/4 - Active Directory.md

 8. On the verification of pre-reqs you will see warnings about Dynamic IP instead of static (discussed before), no delegation for DNS.
 If you see any errors then come back and check again.
 Click Install
 9. Once the AD Installation is complete, you'll be asked to restart, and that would be it.
 You have AD.

 On the next login you might want to change your user.
-In this example, my login user is called legolas, and my domain is rivendel.elfcorp.com.
-So to login again next time I'll use either rivendel\legolas or legolas@rivendel.elfcorp.com.
+In this example, my login user is called Iluvatar, and my domain is rivendel.elfcorp.com.
+So to login again next time I'll use either rivendel\Iluvatar or Iluvatar@rivendel.elfcorp.com.
 Either way should work, and the same password as before.

 Before leaving the AD for a bit, we need to do a couple of settings change on both our user and the whole Forest we just created.